auth0/auth0-PHP/README.md

 The easiest and most secure way to handle logins to a web application is to use the [Authentication Code grant](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant) combined with Auth0's Universal Login page.
 In short, that process is:

-1. An user requesting access is redirected to the Universal Login Page.
+1. A user requesting access is redirected to the Universal Login Page.
 2. The user authenticates using one of many possible connections: social (Twitter or Facebook); database (email and password); passwordless (email or a mobile device).
 3. The user is redirected back to your application's callback URL with a `code` and `state` parameter if successful or an `error` and `error_description` if not.
 4. If the authentication was successful, the `state` parameter is validated.